szymek111/SQL_space_Data_Analysis/README.md

+# Introduction
+TBD
+# Background
+This project was crafted to provide hands-on experience with SQL queries, data analysis techniques and gain practical skills in SQL while exploring various dimensions of space missions, including their frequency, costs, success rates, and temporal patterns, using real-world data related to space exploration. 🚀

+🔍 All used queries in: [project_sql folder](/project_sql/)

+### Areas for analysis I wanted to cover are:

+1. Basic statistics
+2. Financial
+3. Mission Successes
+4. Temporal
+5. Rockets
+6. Combined analysis

+# Tools I used

+- **SQL:** The basis of my analysis, allowing me to query the database.
+- **MySQL:** The chosen database management system.
+- **Visual Studio Code:** Chosen IDE for executing SQL queries and managing database.
+- **Git & GitHub:** For version control and sharing my SQL scripts and analysis.
+- **Python:** For converting .csv file for suitable encoding and plotting graphs based on received query.
+- **Power BI:** Used for creating understandable report.

 # 1. Basic Statistics
 ***Number of space missions conducted by each company:***
 This metric represents the total count of space missions attributed to each company, providing insight into the activity levels of various aerospace firms.